 This guide from Admiral has everything you need to know about getting a courtesy car

 If you need to make a claim on your car insurance, whether you've been in an accident or your car has been damaged, there are a lot of different things that need to be arranged.

-To give you an idea of what to expect if you do need a courtesy car, we've asked one of our claims experts, Mike King, to answer some of the most important questions for you:
+To give you an idea of what to expect if you do need a courtesy car, we've answered some of your most important questions.

 Will I get a courtesy car if my car is repaired in my local garage?

 In order for us to be able to provide you with a courtesy car, you will need to use one of our approved repairers to repair the car.